jespi116/shop-shop/README.md

 ## Description:<br>
-This is fully functiong Full Stack e-commerce web application.
+This is a fully functiong Full Stack e-commerce web application.
 Browse the different categories, add to your cart and even sign in/sign up to checkout! (although it is only a test checkout for learning purposes) <br><br>

 ## Technologies used: